ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 .. note::

-    WSL (Windows Subsystem Linux) does not have access to USB serial peripherals, so the waf --upload option does not work over USB.
-A workaround is to upload using a ground station.
+    As of Windows 10 Build 16176 (April 2017), WSL (Windows Subsystem Linux) has support for access to USB serial peripherals.
+If you have not updated, please do so.
+That will allow you to compile and upload directly with the waf --upload option.
+You can also upload using a ground station.
 For example Mission Planner's Initial Setup >> Install Firmware screen has a "Load custom firmware" link on the bottom right.
     If this link is not visible, open Config/Tuning >> Planner and set the "Layout" to "Advanced".

     For network connected flight controllers, such as linux targets, --upload does function as described in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__